AI Workshop: learn to build apps with AI →

 git pull origin main

-tells Git to pull the main branch from origin, and merge it in the current local branch.
+tells Git to pull the main branch from origin, and merge it into the current local branch.

 Lessons in this unit: